code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2635-apply-transform-over-each-element-in-array/solution.md

 ) => ResultType;
 ```

 In other words, it should take an "accumulator" of type `ResultType` and an element of type `ElementType` and combine them into a new value of type `ReturnType`, where `ResultType` and `ElementType` will depend on the context.
 This allows for much more complex operations to be expressed as a reduce.
-In cases where `ResultType` and `ElementType` are different, we will also need to provide an initial value for the accumulator.
+In cases where `ResultType` and `ElementType` are different, we will also need to provide an initial value for the accumulator, so we have a value of type `ResultType` to kick off the reduce -- without an initial value the first step of the reduce is to combine the first two elements of the list, which wouldn't align with the reducer's signature.

+The initial value also ensures a meaningful result when trying to reduce an empty list.
+For example, the sum of an empty list is usually defined to be zero, and we can achieve this by specifying an initial value of zero when expressing summing as a reduce via addition.

 This is why JavaScript's [`Array.prototype.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) takes in a function (the reducer) and optionally an initial value.
 Also note that JavaScript's `.reduce` passes in an index to the reducer function as well.